danofgad/My-first-project/Kultra Mega Stores Inventory.md

 #### Kultra Mega Stores (KMS), headquartered in Lagos, specialises in office supplies and furniture.
 Its customer base includes individual consumers, small businesses (retail), and large corporate clients (wholesale) across Lagos, Nigeria.
 #### I have been engaged as a Business Intelligence Analyst to support the Abuja division ofKMS.
 The Business Manager has shared an Excel file containing order data from 2009 to 2012 and has requested that I analyze the data and present my key insights and findings.

-I applied my SQL skills from the DSA Data Analysis class and solve both case scenariosas shared in the document [here]().
+I applied my SQL skills from the DSA Data Analysis class and solved both case scenarios as shared in the document [here](https://drive.google.com/file/d/1BW8JojR2KDCymArnac-mvG4nLHbn9Xa5/view?usp=drive_link).

 [Raw KMS data](https://drive.google.com/file/d/1BGndN0FlR9IHmV11S7HJ0cSmrcAhzseV/view?usp=drive_link)